Mansfield Independent School District: Controversies

-In February of 2020, the school district paid a $100,000 settlement to Charlotte Anderson Elementary School teacher Stacy Bailey.
+In February 2020, the school district paid a $100,000 settlement to Charlotte Anderson Elementary School teacher Stacy Bailey.
 She had been placed on paid administrative leave for showing her students a picture of her fiancee, who is a woman.
 The district also agreed to remove the eight-month leave from her record, and offer training on LGBTQ issues to human resources and counseling staff.